-So after all the delays of last year we are SO EXCITED to be able to launch our most exciting adventure yet and it is going to be AWESOME!!
+We are SO EXCITED to be able to share with you our most exciting adventure yet and it is AWESOME!!

-The treks will take in the stunning views of the North Western Fells, hiking for 18km over 2,000 ft and ticking off at least 2 Wainwrights!
-We will keep you fuelled with fresh, chef prepared lunch and snacks as you bask in the breathtaking views over Derwentwater and get to know your llama trekking buddy along the way :)
+These treks take in the stunning views of the North Western Fells, hiking for 18km over 2,000 ft and ticking off at least 2 Wainwrights!
+We keep you fuelled with fresh, chef prepared lunch and snacks as you bask in the breathtaking views over Derwentwater and get to know your llama trekking buddy along the way :)

 Our llamas are designed to be in the mountains, they move over the ground really easily, they make the most of the hillside buffet as they go and their temperature moderating coat means they are ready for anything.